Proposal and Funding Requirements

 - Research Methods: Provide a detailed description of your research methodology and estimated time frames.
 This section should be used to highlight the capability of the researchers to complete the proposed investigation within the estimated time frame.

-- Budget: Provide a narrative, table or other method that appropriately describes how the funds from the MEMIC Safety Research Center will be used.
+- Budget: Provide a narrative, table or other method that appropriately describes how funds from the MEMIC Safety Research Center will be used.
 Please include the institution’s indirect cost/facilities and administration rate.
-Please note, any awarded funds are not intended to be used to pay for salaries (see Funding Requirements).
+Please note, any awarded funds are not intended to be used to pay for faculty salaries (see Funding Requirements).

 Please submit a request for more information using the MEMIC General Inquiry Online form and ask to be contacted by a member of the MEMIC Safety Research Team.Contact Us